pedrohigordev/pedrohigordev/README.md

-# 👋 Hello!
-Welcome to my Github profile.
+# My name is Pedro Sousa
-## My name is Pedro Sousa
+##Welcome to my Github profile.

 - 🔭 Currently, I'm working as a software engineer at Teddy Digital.
 - 🌱 I'm currently learning Go and Java.